 Until Sun, Sep 28 – An installation series at Museum Africa, Fashion Accounts reimagines how we collect, archive, and create memories through fashion objects.
 Curated by fashion designers and curators Wanda Lephoto, Erica de Greef, and Alison Moloney, it also considers the absence of black South African fashion histories in traditional museum collections.
 Says Lephoto, "It is in the gaps, the absences, the fragments that we need to look to find ourselves when our stories are not acknowledged in the record."

 Until Sat, Nov 15 – Structures forms the second part of Joburg Contemporary Art Foundation's Worldmaking series.
-The exhibition sees the featured artists, architects, and the team at JCAF use research, technology, and art to explore the relations between humans and the built environment.
+The exhibition sees the featured artists, architects, and the team at JCAF use research, technology, and art to explore the relationship between humans and the built environment.
 Comprising a trilogy of exhibitions, Structures will be accompanied by talks, walkabouts, publications, and more episodes of JCAF's podcast series, Knowledge Talks.
-Booking a guided walkabout here.
+Book a guided walkabout here.

 Save the date